What does my baby look like?

-It has three vessels: One thick vessel carrying oxygenated blood and nutrients to the baby (they won’t breathe through their lungs until they're born), and two thinner vessels that carry blood containing waste-products back into your circulatory system.
+It has three vessels: One thick vessel carrying oxygenated blood and nutrients to the baby (they won’t breathe through their lungs until they're born - which is why waterbirths are safe), and two thinner vessels that carry blood containing waste-products back into your circulatory system.

 Choosing the best nutrition for you and your baby

 You might find it hard to believe you are truly pregnant as you are unlikely to have seen a midwife yet, but it’s time to start looking after yourself and your baby.
 This week we’re looking at food and nutrition in pregnancy.

 Your body is working hard to grow a baby but it’s also very efficient, which means there’s no need to ‘eat for two’.
 You won’t need any extra calories until your final trimester (and at that point you will only need an extra 200 calories a day – about half a sandwich).
 If you have morning sickness eating small meals often to keep your blood sugar levels steady.